 Roll over a photo below to learn more about each AIA leader

-- Amy Conner-Murphy Treasurer Amy Conner-Murphy is principal of ACM Design PA, founded nearly a decade ago with focus on custom residential projects.
+- Amy Conner-Murphy CRAN Chair Amy Conner-Murphy is principal of ACM Design PA, founded nearly a decade ago with focus on custom residential projects.
 The firm’s integrative approach interlaces the disciplines of architecture, interiors and landscape design to offer clients the full experience of creating home environments.
 Amy was educated at Auburn University, receiving a Bachelor of Architecture in 1990.
 Upon graduation, her architectural career began in Charlotte, NC, with a notable firm focused on corporate and commercial architecture.
 Her experience was expanded while serving with Charlotte, NC and Dallas, TX based firms working on projects all over the Southeast.
 She has been a licensed architect since 1994.
 She lives in Arden with husband, Stephen Murphy, and daughters, Rebecca and Julia.

-- Mary Fierle Executive Director Mary Fierle serves as Section Assistant to AIA Asheville.
+- Mary Fierle Executive Assistant Mary Fierle serves as Section Assistant to AIA Asheville.
 A former Business Development Coordinator for the City of Asheville’s Downtown Development office, Mary also worked as staff coordinator for the City’s Urban Trail program.
 Prior to moving to Asheville in 1993, she was Public Relations Manager for the Historic Savannah Foundation in Georgia.
 She has worked in public relations for nearly 20 years, and has held positions with Marriott Corporation, Carnival Cruise Lines, the 1982 World’s Fair and the Atlanta Braves.
 She has a BS degree in Public Relations from Georgia Southern University.
 Mary lives in Asheville with her husband, Tim, an architect and AIA member with Buncombe County School System, and their two young children.